urospenezic/my-obsidian-notes-md/Angular/IMPORTANT.md

 **INSTALL ANGULAR DEV TOOLS BROWSER EXTENSION

+**NG G ENVIRONMENTS -> generates a file to specify different env variables like default api urls.
+This generate 2 config files: environment and environment.development, similar to asp.net.
+WHEN IMPORTING ENVIRONEMENT TO COMPONENTS - MAKE SURE NOT TO SELECT DEVELOPMENT FILE - ALWAYS TAKE ENVIRONMENT.CS

 99% of angular notes can be found in comments under angular project in course-projects repo

 with angular 20, zoneless angular is finally the default. so signals EEEVERYWHERE LETS GO